Updated May 2020

 Are you still curious about the specifics of this type of eviction notice?

-We knew you would be, so we gathered up information about what is most commonly posted on a 3-day notice for California evictions:
+We knew you would be, so we gathered up information about what is most commonly posted on a 3-day notice to pay for California evictions:

-What will happen if the tenant doesn’t comply by paying rent or remedying any lease violations?
+What will happen if the tenant doesn’t comply with payment of rent or by remedying any lease violations?
 After a 3 day notice to pay rent goes ignored, more actions will need to be taken.

 No landlord wants that situation to happen on one of their properties, but it is possible!
 If that happens, you will have to escalate the case to a full-blown eviction.
 These cases are handled quickly in California, especially if the tenant doesn’t respond to the suit.